DOUBLE DUTY BEAUTY

 Bronzer Can Be Your Everything

 I came of age when bronzed skin, and by extension bronzer, was everything.
 This was the age of JLo, Paris Hilton and Jessica Simpson and if you didn’t look like you just returned from a Cancun Booze Cruise,did you even exist?
 So, when I say I know bronzer, I really mean it....I KNOW bronzer.
 I can tell you I rarely use one with shimmer but the Hourglass Ambient Lighting Bronzer gives a healthy glow and a subtle uptick of color.
 The formula is so finely milled I also use it as an eyeshadow when I want a little shine and definition but not a full-on eye look.
 You probably have a bronzer that will give you a similar look so next time you need just a small amount of definition on the eyelid but don’t want to execute anything too dramatic, try this!

 Lip Balm + Lip Liner = Lipstick

 If you always purchase a lipstick and matching lip liner at the same time, you probably use (or lose) the lipstick and are left with a lonely lip liner.
-Rather than rush out and buy a new lipstick, try coloring in your lips with the lipliner and applying a lip balm over it.
+Rather than rush out and buy a new lipstick, try coloring in your lips with the lipliner and applying a lip balm over it (if you’re looking for a good one, try Moroccan Magic — we swear by it).
 Then, blend together with a clean finger.
 The end result will vary depending on the lip balm finish and lip pencil pigmentation but it’s really easy to get a matte, diffused wash of color or a bold, matte lip with these two products.